 A 404 page is the error page that appears on your website if someone mistypes a URL or tries to visit an old page that no longer exists.
 They will reach the 404 page.
 The standard 404 error page is usually not very attractive, so it’s a good idea to amend it if you can.

 Alt text is short for alternative text.
 It can be used to describe your images as you add them to your website.
 Search engines will use your Alt text to determine what is depicted in the image so they can list it in search results.
+You can read more about ALT text and how to use it in our blog post: how to optimise your blog posts.

 Anchor text is the text you use within a hyperlink.
 For instance, the anchor text used in this sentence is “web design”, and it links to the web design page on our website.
 Search engines take note of the word/phrase within the anchor text when ranking a website in search results.